 Dear Hiring Manager

-Step 4: Capture Your Reader’s Attention
+Step 4: Capture the recruiter’s attention

 I am writing to express my interest in the Library Assistant position at Wood Green Library, as advertised on Indeed.
 With a passion for literature, strong customer service experience, and a commitment to fostering community engagement, I believe I would be a valuable addition to your team.